gaejuck/SM-TF2-ProjectileDrop/README.md

 This plugin adds two attributes using NoSoop's [TF2 Custom Attribute Framework](https://github.com/nosoop/SM-TFCustAttr).

 ## Attributes
-Specifically, it adds the `rocket launch` and `rocket drop` attributes.
+Specifically, it adds the `rocket launch` and `rocket drop` attributes, both of these can be applied to any weapon that fires standard Rocket Launcher-type rockets, Cow Mangler rockets or Righteous Bison projectiles.

 `rocket launch` applies the rockets launched from any weapon with the attribute an increase to how quickly it moves up, measured at a rate of hammer units per second.
 The default Rocket Launcher moves at a rate of 1,100 hammer units a second, so setting this value to 1,100 will make the rockets go at a nice 45 degree angle relative to where ever the player is facing.